Rikeya Horne

-Primarily a er, she is a Prime Minister's XIII representative.
+Primarily a er, she is a Prime Minister's XIII representative and she is currently a mother with twins.

 Background

 Born in Shellharbour, New South Wales, Horne played her junior rugby league for the Corrimal Cougars.

 Playing career

 On 27 August 2016, Horne played for the St George Illawarra Dragons in an exhibition nines game against the Cronulla-Sutherland Sharks.
 In 2017, Horne played for the Illawarra Steelers in the Tarsha Gale Cup, scoring six tries.

 2018

 In February, Horne was a member of Australia's 2018 Rugby League Commonwealth Championship gold medal-winning side.
 In June 2018, she represented NSW Country at the Women's National Championships.
 On 13 June, she signed with the Dragons' NRL Women's Premiership team.